Research Article

 - Authors should use the APA (American Psychological Association) referencing style.

 - All references cited in the text must be listed and all references listed must be cited in text.
+For intext citation, include name and year in parenthesis in a chronological order.
+Separate multiple citations using a semi colon.

 - References to the literature cited in the manuscript should be organized alphabetically by name of first author.

-- If there are multiple works by the same author, order them by date, if the works are in the same year, order them alphabetically by the title and allocate a letter (a, b, c etc) after the date.
+- If there are multiple works by the same author, order them by date, if the works are in the same year, order them alphabetically by the title and allocate a letter (a, b, c e.t.c) after the date.

 - Cite single-author references by the surname of the author followed by date of the publication in parenthesis, e.g “. ... according to Hays (1994)” or “ ... population growth is one of the greatest environmental concerns facing future generations (Hays, 1994)”.